ece-fast-lab/ASPLOS-24-TAROT/README.md

    https://github.com/IAIK/drama.git
    (Peter Pessl et al. "DRAMA: Exploiting DRAM Addressing for Cross-CPU Attacks".
 In 25th USENIX Security Symposium (USENIX Security 16).)

-   - We provide the mapping function for Haswell and Broadwell server in the modified code of row hammer attacks(
+   % We provide the mapping function for Haswell and Broadwell server in the modified code of row hammer attacks(Link).